SwissDataScienceCenter/renku/docs/admin/prerequisites/nginx.rst

 NGINX ingress
 ============================

 Renku provides some `kubernetes services <https://kubernetes.io/docs/concepts/services-networking/service/>`_ that need to be exposed.
-Kubernetes uses NGINX Ingress for managing routes and controlling traffic.
+Traffic in Kubernetes can be managed and controlled using different tools.
+The setup of Renku assumes that `NGINX Ingress <https://www.nginx.com/products/nginx/kubernetes-ingress-controller/>`_ is deployed and running in the cluster.

 Install the `nginx-ingress`: